thepirat000/Audit.NET/src/Audit.WebApi/README.md

 To configure the output persistence mechanism please see [Event Output Configuration](https://github.com/thepirat000/Audit.NET/blob/master/README.md#data-providers).

 ### NOTE
-When **IncludeRequestBody** is set to true (or when using **IncludeRequestBodyFor**/**ExcludeRequestBodyFor**) and you are not using a `[FromBody]` parameter (i.e. reading the request body directly from the Request), make sure you enable rewind on the request body stream, otherwise the controller won't be able to read the request body since, by default, it's a forwand-only stream that can be read only once.
+When **IncludeRequestBody** is set to true (or when using **IncludeRequestBodyFor**/**ExcludeRequestBodyFor**), you must enable rewind on the request body stream, otherwise the controller won't be able to read the request body since by default, it's a forwand-only stream that can be read only once.
 You can enable rewind on your startup logic with the following code:

 ```c#
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)